splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

 Build custom dashboards and detectors
 =========================================================================================

 Dashboards are groupings of charts that visualize metrics.
-Use dashboards provide your team with actionable insight into your system at a glance.
+Use dashboards to provide your team with actionable insight into your system at a glance.
 Use detectors to monitor your streaming data against a specific condition that you specify to keep users informed when certain criteria are met.

 Build custom dashboards
 -----------------------------